 Getting recruited to play goalie starts with being a good goalie.

 You might be able to put together a good highlight film but once you’re invited for a tryout you’ll need to show the real thing.

 Following the 12 tips in this article we can put together a highlight reel that shows all aspects of our lacrosse goalie game.
 It shows our character, it shows our athleticism, it shows the shot saving technique that we’ve crafted with hours and hours of hard work.

 After the video is complete, send it to the head and assistant coaches of the lacrosse programs you’re interested in playing for.

 Then get back to work on improving your game!

 Until next time!
 Coach Damon

-Any questions?
+Any questions regarding getting recruited as a goalie to play in college?
 Leave a comment for Coach Damon down below.